-Another major benefit for a member is the ability to view career pathways of previous members and define goals for him or herself.
+Another major benefit for a member is the ability to view career pathways and define goals for him or herself.
 If the association allows, users can view standardized career pathways of members who may be more senior, and the skills and certifications they have earned.

 Software of this kind can create a network and communication ecosystem to encourage mentorship and relationship building for members at various skill levels and stages in their career.
 If the association so chooses, members can view what classes the more senior members have taken and what courses they should take to grow professionally, similar to creating career pathways in a business field.
 The could highlight aspirational career pathways that a new member can follow to envision themselves in 5, 10, or even more than 20 years as a member of the association and professional in that field.

 Forward thinking associations can aid this process by providing not only the required competencies and courses for membership, but optional courses as well in a public library within software.
 Associations can better contribute to its members’ learning and development in a much more involved and effective way than just by giving requirements for membership and stopping there.

 LMS’ Are Not Enough for Total Workforce Management